 These financial statements present the combined financial position and combined results of operations of the Federal Home Loan Banks (FHLBanks).
 The FHLBanks are government-sponsored enterprises (GSEs) that were organized under the Federal Home Loan Bank Act of 1932, as amended (FHLBank Act), to serve the public by enhancing the availability of credit for residential mortgages and targeted community development.
-Each FHLBanks are regulated by the Federal Housing Finance Agency (FHFA).
+Each FHLBank operates as a separate entity with its own management, employees, and board of directors.
+The FHLBanks are regulated by the Federal Housing Finance Agency (FHFA).
 The FHLBanks are financial cooperatives that provide a readily available, competitively-priced source of funds to their member institutions.